osrf/uctf/doc/run_cloud/readme.md

 SASC machines are grouped into Rounds.
 Click on the round button (with a + inside) to create a new round.
 You must supply a name for the Round, along with one competitor username for each team.
+You must also select the number of computers to make available to each team.
+Drones will be evenly distributed across the machines.
+It's recommended to have less than 10 drones per machine to keep the load to a reasonable level.

 ## Launch the simulation/arbiter machine
 1. Click on the LAUNCH button in the Arbiter box.
 This will launch a simulation